 The longer ballast remains, the more it hampers a fully functioning person, team or organization and the pleasure, the flow and the productivity suffer.
 This is the way a company can slowly morph from being a close-knit organization of dedicated people to being like a nation of islands, where fear, compartmentalization and distrust rule the day.

 In a time when organizations and individuals are very challenged to do more with less, ballast becomes an even greater threat.
 Fear of the future, disappointing results and high work pressure easily lead to even more ballast in the organization.

 Recognizing, tackling and eventually letting go of ballast is a hard, sometimes painful process that can be extremely fruitful for those who have the courage to really engage with this issue.

-There are a number of reasons why dealing with ballast demands an experienced external consultant; in the first place because it is difficult to recognize, both in yourself and in your work place.
-It is also a hard topic to broach and discuss, between colleagues without guidance, as it can quickly lead to a ‘game’ of attack and defence, and then to outright conflict.
+There are a number of reasons why dealing with ballast demands an experienced external consultant; in the first place because it is difficult to recognize, both in yourself and in your workplace.
+It is also a hard topic to broach and discuss, between colleagues without guidance, as it can quickly lead to a ‘game’ of attack and defense, and then to outright conflict.
 An attempt to turn the tide in a positive direction ends up as an extra chunk of ballast in the organization.

 Letting go of ballast

 If you as an individual, team or organization have been carrying ballast for years, you’ve got used to it and don’t even notice it.
 Ballast forms a part of your reality.
 You can even grow quite attached to it.
 It is, in the first place, important that you learn to recognize your own ballast along with its negative effects.
 Only when you see what your own contribution is to something negative will you be able to take responsibility and make different choices.

 There are specific forms of coaching for leaders focusing on recognizing ballast.
 An extensive 360’ scan focusing on identifying ballast can be helpful in this process.